1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 For example, we spotted a two-pack of Brother's Innobella ink cartridges (each pack contained three color ink cartridges) selling for $49.99 on Costco's website.
 On Amazon, a single pack of the same printer cartridges costs $19.98 (or $39.96 for two packs, so $10 cheaper than Costco.com).
-It's important to note that when purchasing ink cartridges or similar products from Amazon, be sure they're sold directly by the e-commerce giant and not by a third-party seller.
+When purchasing ink cartridges or similar products from Amazon, be sure they're sold directly by the e-commerce giant and not by a third-party seller.
 This helps ensure authenticity.

 If you've ever suffered from an unexpected headache only to discover that you're out of ibuprofen (Advil) or acetaminophen (Tylenol), stocking up on a bulk-size bottle of pills during your next warehouse club trip may seem like a smart idea.
-Keep in mind that unless you have a medical reason to use such products on a daily basis or multiple people in your home are using them, you may not get though that entire 750-count bottle of pills that you picked up at BJ's before they expire, warns consumer savings expert Andrea Woroch.
+But keep in mind that unless you have a medical reason to use such products on a daily basis or have multiple people in your home using them, you might not get through that entire 750-count bottle of pills before they expire, warns consumer savings expert Andrea Woroch.

 Should you consider using pain meds beyond the expiration date stated on the bottle, note that they can lose potency over time.
 This can make them less effective per the recommended dosage.
-In fact, Advil recommends consumers stop using any expired bottles of their products for this very reason.
-With that in mind, you can save big by purchasing smaller containers of generic Ibuprofen or acetaminophen from a drugstore or a big-box retailer, Woroch says.
+In fact, Advil recommends consumers stop using any expired bottles of their products for just that reason.

 Like to keep your pantry stocked with snacks for binge-watching your favorite Netflix series?
 Then you may be enticed to buy that huge tub of hummus or artichoke dip at your warehouse club of choice.
 Yes, you get more for the money.
-However, will you have eaten that entire 40-ounce container of hummus by the time you're done watching the new season of "Orange Is the New Black" in just two days?
-Probably not.
+However, will you have eaten that entire 40-ounce container of hummus by the time you're done watching the latest season of "The Mandalorian" in just two days?
+Let's hope not.

 Unless you're buying food for a party or have a large family, you should only buy refrigerated hummus, cheese dip and salsa in smaller quantities, consumer savings expert Woroch recommends.
 That's because these are perishable food items that go bad after a specified amount of time once opened.
 For example, the packaging on Sabra brand hummus containers includes a disclaimer that states it should be consumed within seven days after opening.

-While you may end up spending more at a traditional grocery store or big-box retailer when you factor in the unit price, you're more likely to finish the smaller container.
-And if you're dead set on scoring a deal, pay attention to weekly sale ads at places such as Trader Joe's, Target or Walmart, which regularly offer discounts on chip dips and spreads, Woroch notes.
+On a unit-price basis, you might end up spending more at a traditional grocery store, but you're more likely to finish the smaller container.
+If you're dead set on scoring a deal, pay attention to weekly sale ads at places such as Trader Joe's, Target or Walmart, which regularly offer discounts on chip dips and spreads, Woroch notes.

-If the Apocalypse ever happens, those 6-pound cans of beans you've got stashed in your kitchen pantry may come in handy.
-Otherwise, you're better off buying regular-sized canned goods from your local grocery store that you'll actually finish, suggests Livesey of LivingRichWithCoupons.com.
+If the Apocalypse ever happens, those six-pound cans of beans you've got stashed in your kitchen pantry may come in handy.
+Otherwise, you're better off buying regular-sized canned goods from your local grocery store that you'll actually finish, suggests LivingRichWithCoupons.com’s Livesey.
 Some grocers even offer exclusive deals on canned items at various times of the year when prices are slashed, she says.
 According to the Canned Food Alliance, canned goods can last up to two years after the date of purchase, so shoppers can stock up in moderation with these sales.

-Livesey notes that at ShopRite grocery stores (located in Connecticut, Delaware, Maryland, New Jersey, New York and Pennsylvania), the chain offers a two-week-long sale known as the "Can, Can Sale" twice a year.
+Livesey notes that at ShopRite grocery stores (located in Connecticut, Delaware, Maryland, New Jersey, New York and Pennsylvania) offer a two-week-long sale known as the "Can, Can Sale" twice a year.
 It includes deep discounts on canned goods and other kitchen and household items.
-She also notes that Kroger, a national grocery chain, hosts "Mega Event" sales that require shoppers to buy a certain amount of select items in order to get the discounted price.
+Kroger, a national grocery chain, also hosts "Mega Event" sales that require shoppers to buy a certain amount of select items in order to get the discounted price.
 For example, one of their recent sales included a deal on canned organic tomato sauce, as mentioned on TheKrazyKouponLady.com.
-Regularly priced at $1 per can, the sale dropped the price to 50 cents each when you purchased at least six cans.
+Regularly priced at $1 per can, the sale dropped the price to 50 cents each for a purchase of at least six cans.

 If you're planning to stock up on chicken, beef or seafood during your next warehouse club visit only to stash it in the freezer when you get home (with no immediate plans to use it), reconsider.
 Unless you're prepping for a large family gathering or have a house full of kids, there's a good chance you might forget it's even there, Offers.com's McGrath suggests.
-And, by the time you do remember that four-pound bag of tilapia may be covered in freezer burn and you'll have to throw it away.
+And, by the time you do remember, that four-pound bag of tilapia may be covered in freezer burn and worthless.

-Fresh fruits and vegetables can be pricey -- especially, if you're buying organic versions from specialty supermarkets.
-Warehouse clubs offer a variety of organic options, and oftentimes they cost around the same price as what you would pay for smaller amounts elsewhere.
-For example, at Sam's Club a 32-ounce bag of organic green beans sells for $5.48 (about 17 cents per ounce) compared to $5 for a 16-ounce bag (31 cents per ounce) at Whole Foods.
-Based on the unit price alone, the warehouse club seems like a no-brainer.
+Fresh fruits and vegetables can be pricey – especially, if you're buying organic versions from specialty supermarkets.
+Warehouse clubs offer a variety of organic options, and they often cost around the same price as you would pay for smaller amounts elsewhere.
+For example, at Sam's Club, a 32-ounce bag of organic green beans sold for $5.48 (about 17 cents per ounce) compared to $5 for a 16-ounce bag (31 cents per ounce) at Whole Foods.
+Based on the unit price alone, the warehouse club may seem like the obvious better deal.

-But before you plunk down your hard-earned cash on a bulk-size bundle of fruits and veggies, ask yourself some questions first, says Bodge.
+But before you plunk down your hard-earned cash on big boxes of fruits and veggies, ask yourself some questions first, says Bodge.
 How many people in your household will eat those items?
-Will they be able to finish them before the produce starts to go bad after a few days?
-If you answered no to the latter question, your money is better spent buying the smaller package you can actually finish versus having to toss half the container because it's spoiled.
+Will they be able to finish them before the produce starts to go bad?
+If you answered no to the latter question, your money is better spent buying the smaller package that you'll actually finish.

-Many of Costco's Kirkland Signature products have been lauded for their quality and affordability compared to name-brand versions.
-However, some of the warehouse club's store-branded items can fall short of expectations, suggests TheKrazyCouponLady.com's Demer.
+Many of Costco's Kirkland Signature products have been lauded for their quality and affordability.
+But not all are worthwhile, says TheKrazyCouponLady.com's Demer.
 She specifically calls out the quality of Kirkland Signature facial tissues, which Demer claims don't last as long as other brands.
-"I use them up fast . . . and spend more money to refill them sooner," she says.
+"I use them up fast ... and spend more money to refill them sooner," she says.

 You can find deals on better-quality facial tissue at big-box retailers compared to what you'll get with Costco's private-label version, Demer notes.
-For example, you can buy three 3-packs of Puffs Plus Lotion 2-Ply Facial Tissues, which contain 372 sheets per pack (that's 1,116 sheets total), for $14.07 at Target.
-At Costco, a 12-pack of Kirkland Signature 2-Ply Facial Tissue, which contains 1,080 sheets total, rings up for $14.29.
+For example, at Target we found three 3-packs of Puffs Plus Lotion 2-Ply Facial Tissues, which contained 372 sheets per pack (that's 1,116 sheets total), selling for $14.07.
+At Costco, a 12-pack of Kirkland Signature 2-Ply Facial Tissue, which contains 1,080 sheets total, cost $14.29.

-If you visit Costco, Sam's Club or BJ's on a random Saturday or Sunday with an empty stomach, you'll probably walk out feeling stuffed.
-That's because they all offer free food samples that you can enjoy as many times as you want.
-Members can score sample-size versions of everything from mini quiches to pot stickers.
+If you visit Costco, Sam's Club or BJ's on a random Saturday or Sunday on an empty stomach, you'll probably walk out feeling stuffed.
+That's because they offer free food samples that you can enjoy as many times as you want.
+Members can score sample-size versions of everything from mini quiches to potstickers.
 While this is a tasty perk, warehouse clubs are hoping you'll like these free goodies so much that you'll impulsively toss a bulk-size package or two into your shopping cart.

 But if you do, warns Offers.com's McGrath, "this becomes a much bigger investment than your average grocery store impulse purchase."
 Not only will you need to find space in the freezer or cupboard to store your bulk purchase, but if your family ends up not liking that 48-count box of snack bars you bought on a whim, you may never finish them by yourself, she notes.